Alpha Through Analysis ®

 ARAM ECIO Risk Targeting Models

-Our portfolio construction using Risk Targets derived from 10+ Macro Economic environmental variables is a new paradigm in finance and investing.
+Our portfolio construction using Risk Targeting is a new paradigm in finance and investing.
 This forms the missing connection between Economics and Investing.

-The resulting model portfolios go well beyond bottom-up Trad-Finance, in concept and in returns.
+The resulting model portfolios go well beyond bottom-up Trad-Fi(nance), in concept and in returns.

-We are no longer looking below us at the returns of Trad-Fi benchmarks (AGG, S&P, etc).
-We look up, and asprire to the Potential Returns that are possible in any set of asset classes.
-ECIO 4.1 is the first step.
+We no longer look below us at the returns of Trad-Fi benchmarks (AGG, S&P, etc.).
+We look up, and aspire to the potential MaxReturns that are possible in any set of asset classes or strategies. eCIO 4.1 is the first step.

-With ETFs, liquidity is greater than the underlying assets, opening up portfolios to new risk and return options.
-We now use a Risk-Parity-like global asset set, as liquidity is no longer a constraint.
+We recommend a Risk-Parity-like global asset set, as liquidity is no longer a constraint.
 Frequent rebalancing manages portfolio Risk and generates the Alpha, which is demonstrated in our Fact Sheets.
+We also construct portfolios with a more concentrated asset set - US Bonds, US Equities, etc. This is customizable.

 ECIO 3.6 Models - these are here to provide continuity and comparisons, and to demonstrate the order-of-magnitude improvements in the new models.
 These are based on our prior Risk Models, that targeted the risk of specific benchmarks (AGG, S&P, Risk-Parity).